 Eligibility requirements: To be eligible to participate in the Catalyzing Advocacy in Science and Engineering Workshop you must be enrolled full-time in an undergraduate (upper-class) or graduate degree program (including double majors) in one of the following fields:

-· Biological, physical, or earth sciences
+- Biological, physical, or earth sciences

-· Computational sciences and mathematics
+- Computational sciences and mathematics

-· Engineering disciplines
+- Engineering disciplines

-· Medical and health sciences
+- Medical and health sciences

-· Social and behavioral sciences
+- Social and behavioral sciences

 Students who are NOT AAAS members may be sponsored by either their university or by a professional society.
 To be eligible for sponsorship by a professional society, a student must be affiliated (a student member or student in good standing) with that institution.
-Students from foreign countries are eligible if they are studying here in the U.S. The list of university and professional society groups sponsoring students for the 2017 CASE Workshop will be posted in mid-February 2017, once the deadline for institutional sign-up has passed.
+The list of university and professional society groups sponsoring students for the 2017 CASE Workshop will be posted in mid-February 2017, once the deadline for institutional sign-up has passed.

-Please contact the sponsoring institutions for any additional eligibility requirements and details on how to apply.
+Please contact your sponsoring institutions for any additional eligibility requirements and details on how to apply.
 Requirements may vary by institution, but in most cases students will be expected to submit a one-page resume and a brief statement of interest.